NREL/resstock/docs/read_the_docs/source/tutorial/workflow_outputs.rst

+.. _workflow_outputs:

 Workflow Outputs
 ================

 ResStock generates both a standard set of outputs as well as other outputs.
-The standard set of outputs include annual energy consumption (e.g., by end use and fuel type), emissions, utility bills, etc., as well as optionally requested timeseries outputs.
+The standard set of outputs include annual energy consumption, emissions, utility bills, etc., as well as optionally requested timeseries outputs.

-Other outputs include building characteristics, upgrade cost multipliers, and quantities of interest.
+Other outputs include dwelling unit characteristics, upgrade cost information, and (optionally) quantities of interest.

-TODO: something about results.csv (bsb vs run_analysis)

 Standard Outputs
 ----------------